EnzoBnl/enzobnl/FP.md

 ```
 - Delegation pattern, in OOP and DataFrame
 -
-This would be a mess.
-Other approach is simple inheritance:
+- This would be a mess.

+2. Simple inheritance:
 ```scala
 class ShowableDeltaTable(deltaTable: DeltaTable) extends DeltaTable{
   def show() = {